Negligent Discharge of a Firearm in San Diego

 That you willfully promoted, furthered, or assisted in felonious criminal conduct by members of that gang.

 These are some of the criminal defenses that we can assert on your behalf to help you overcome the charges under Penal Code section 246.3:

 A valid self-defense claim requires that you have the reasonable belief that you or someone else was in imminent danger of suffering bodily injury.
 That your belief that you were defending yourself or another from imminent harm was reasonable when you discharged the firearm.
 That you did not use any more force than what was necessary to protect yourself or another from the imminent harm.

 You lacked the necessary intent.

 You were not aware that the firearm was loaded or it discharged by accident.

 There was no possible danger of risk of death or injury to anyone.

 Negligent Discharge of a Firearm Criminal Lawyer in San Diego

 The federal constitution established that all citizens are guaranteed the right to keep and bear arms whenever they see fit.
 However, the state of California and its harsh gun laws constrain our right to bear arms by imposing severe penalties for relatively minor firearm offenses.
-That is why it is imperative that if you or a loved one is at risk of losing your second amendment right, you hire a skilled criminal defense lawyer experienced with gun laws in the state of California.
+That is why it is imperative that if you or a loved one is at risk of losing your second amendment right, you hire a skilled san diego criminal attorney experienced with gun laws in the state of California.
 You need someone that truly understands how our second amendment right works in California so that you may be protected from wrongful prosecution on account of firearm-related charges, be it illegal possession of a weapon or negligent discharge.
 Attorney Vik Monder is an active gun enthusiast like you, he knows what your second amendment rights mean to you and will do everything in his power to protect them.